 Mayo Clinic Ambulance Service emergency communications provides 24-hour dispatching for basic life support, advanced life support and critical care transportation through multiple modes of medical transport.
 The center handles about 200 service calls a day.

-The ECC works primarily with medical professionals, emergency first responders, fire departments, law enforcement and others who arrange patient transports.
+Emergency communications works primarily with medical professionals, emergency responders, fire departments, law enforcement and others who arrange patient transports.

-For medical emergencies, always call 911 or the emergency telephone number in your community.
+For medical emergencies, always call 911 or the telephone number for emergency medical help in your community.

-The communications technicians facilitate transports by air or ground ambulance.
-In many communities served, the ECC deploys the medical response for 911 calls and provides instructions to the caller on what to do until the ambulance arrives.
+The emergency medical dispatchers facilitate transports by air or ground ambulance.
+In many communities served, Mayo Clinic Ambulance Service emergency communications deploys the medical response for 911 calls and provides instructions to the caller on what to do until the ambulance arrives.

-When you call the communications center, the trained communications technicians will work with you to determine the best medical transportation option for the patient, based on medical protocols.
+When you call emergency communications, the trained emergency medical dispatchers will work with you to determine the best medical transportation option, based on medical protocols.